fbef0102/Game-Private_Plugin/Plugin_插件/Tank_坦克/l4d_tank_spawn/readme.md

 	* This plugin spawns multi tanks
 		1. In different percentage on first map.
 Random percentage each time.
-		2. In different percentage on final map.
+		2. In different percentage on final map (Before final rescue).
 Random percentage each time.
 		3. In different percentage on regular map.
 Random percentage each time.
 		4. On each tank wave in final rescue
 		5. When finale vehicle is ready